Welcome to the Plymouth Pathology Department

 Supplies are sent out on receipt of the appropriate requisition form; telephone orders are only accepted for urgent items.
 Many items have a short shelf-life so please do not over-order.

-Please note the following are issued by the Combined Laboratory (Tel 792289) not Stores, and come complete with instructions
+Please note the following are issued by the Combined Laboratory (Tel 433217, option 7) not Stores, and come complete with instructions